gsa-oes/office-of-evaluation-sciences/_library/9_Bhargava_2015.md

 ---
 ## Abstract Summary

-We address the role of ìpsychological frictionsî in the incomplete take-up of EITC benefits with an IRS field experiment.
+We address the role of ‚Äúpsychological frictions‚Äù in the incomplete take-up of EITC benefits with an IRS field experiment.
 We specifically assess the influence of program confusion, informational complexity, and stigma by evaluating response to experimental mailings